biox/jerryaldrichiii.github.io/_posts/2016-12-19-automate-deploying-to-multiple-chef-servers.md

   - Knife configuration files (`knife.rb`) must be created and written to disk

 ## Creating Keys For Chef
-Before we can access another Chef organization we must have have a user and a key that have been granted access.
+Before we can access another Chef organization, we must have have a user and a key that has been granted access to that organization.
+For example, you might create a `production` user if you had a 'production' organization (similar to the automate user/automate org coupling that already exists).

 ### Creating a Chef User
 Chef users can be created either from your workstation with `knife` or on the Chef Server with `chef-server-ctl`.
 This guide covers the latter.